 - Pregnant women are more likely to have serious illness due to toxoplasmosis

-- Infection can also pass on to the unborn baby if mother becomes infected for the first time during, or just before, pregnancy.
+- Infection can also pass on to the unborn baby if mother becomes infected for

 4. Food Poisoning: